PyWinda/pywinda/README.md

 # PyWinda
 \----------------------------------------------------------------------------------------------

- PyWinda library is developed to simplify the generic calculations for power and load analysis.
+ PyWinda library is developed to simplify the power and load calculations.

  * For a complete documentation click [here!](https://pywinda.readthedocs.io/en/latest/)